Nzen/JarLauncher/readme.md

 ## Jar Launcher ##

 Allows user to select a jar and arguments.
-Able to build the selection from either a fastArg file or xml that conforms to config.dtd .
+Able to build the selection from a xml that conforms to config.dtd .
 Adheres to a Compatibilty versioning strategy.

 ### Motivation ###